piranna/piranna.github.io/_posts/2021-09-26-WebRTC-horizontal-scaling.md

 balance CPU and bandwidth usage, and also allow to easily change the heuristics without needing to spin-down the WebRTC servers.

-## Update: Mafalda aproach
+## Update: Mafalda approach

 Based on these two traditional network architectures, I decided to apply my own solutions for each one of the use cases, the centralized and decentralized one.

 ### Mafalda-horizontal

-`Mafalda-horizontal` package is build on top of _Remote Mafalda_, and the same than this one or the original _Mafalda_ one, it follows the same Mafalda API, so it's intercambiable with them and allow easily to upgrade from the vertical scalability aproach to the horizontal one without modifying the code.
+`Mafalda-horizontal` package is built on top of _Remote Mafalda_, and the same as this one or the original _Mafalda_ one, it follows the same Mafalda API, so it's interchangeable with them and allows an easy upgrade from the vertical scalability approach to the horizontal one without modifying the code.
 It works as a client to multiple _Remote Mafalda_ instances, managing the balancing of the resources, and also the routing between the servers.
-Also, since it follows the Mafalda API, it can be used as a _Remote Mafalda_ instance, so it's possible to implement an hierarchical architecture with multiple layers of servers, all of them accesible from a single endpoint, while at the same time not wasting resources to propagate the clients media between the servers since these ones gets connected directly to the instances of Mediasoup.
+Also, since it follows the Mafalda API, it can be used as a _Remote Mafalda_ instance, so it's possible to implement an hierarchical architecture with multiple layers of servers, all of them accessible from a single endpoint, while at the same time not wasting resources to propagate the clients media between the servers since these ones gets connected directly to the instances of Mediasoup.

 ### Mafalda-swarm

-On the other hand, `Mafalda-swarm` package implements a decentralized federated P2P aproach, and in fact this is the one I originally envisioned to implement, being `Mafalda-horizontal` just an intermediate step to help me to develop the remote versions of `Mediasoup` and `Mafalda` modules... and have quickly an horizontal scalling solution that can be of commercial interest while I develop `Mafalda-swarm`, that's the really interesting and funny one to implement :-P
+On the other hand, `Mafalda-swarm` package implements a decentralized federated P2P approach, and in fact this is the one I originally envisioned to implement, being `Mafalda-horizontal` just an intermediate step to help me to develop the remote versions of `Mediasoup` and `Mafalda` modules... and have quickly an horizontal scaling solution that can be of commercial interest while I develop `Mafalda-swarm`, that's the really interesting and funny one to implement :-P

 In Mediasoup, the most important info to consume a stream is its `Producer` ID.